Tests for mouth cancer

 Having a biopsy

 The only way to make a definite diagnosis of mouth or oropharyngeal cancer is to take a sample of tissue (a biopsy) and look at it under a microscope.
 There are different ways of taking a biopsy.
-A scalpel biopsy means cutting out a circle of tissue from the affected area under local anaesthetic.
+A scalpel biopsy means cutting out a small piece of tissue from the affected area under local anaesthetic.

 Your doctor may ask you to go into hospital for a panendoscopy.
 A panendoscope is a series of connected telescopes that a head and neck surgeon uses to look at your upper airways.
 You have this test under general anaesthetic.
 The doctor can use the panendoscope to take a biopsy.